Shantanu909/MobilTelesco/readme.md

 If you use this dataset in your work, please cite:

 Shantanusinh Parmar.
 (2025).
 MobilTelesco: A Smartphone-Based Astrophotography Dataset.
-Zenodo. https://doi.org/xxxxx
+Zenodo.

-> 📌 Zenodo DOI will be updated once uploaded and published.

 ---